Otterbein University: Music program

-The Department of Music at Otterbein offers the degrees of Bachelor of Music, Bachelor of Music Education, and Bachelor of Arts in a number of majors including music business, music history and literature, jazz studies, and general music studies.
-The music program at Otterbein includes many diverse ensembles of different sizes, as well as an opera theatre program.
-The touring ensembles are Concert Choir, Symphonic Band, and String Orchestra, which tour nationally and internationally.
+The Department of Music at Otterbein offers the degrees of Bachelor of Music, Bachelor of Music Education, and Bachelor of Arts in several majors including music theory and composition, music history and literature, jazz studies, and general music studies.
+The music program at Otterbein includes multiple genre programs, as well as an opera theatre program.
+The Concert Choir tours nationally and internationally.
 Other ensembles include Marching Band, Opus One vocal jazz, Cardinal Singers (formerly Women's Chorale), Vox Otterbein (formerly Men's Chorus), Otterbein Singers, The Anticipations rock cover band, Jazz Combo, Early Music, and Red Noise, the new music ensemble.
+Since 2021, string players have played in the OtterCap Orchestra, an ensemble consisting of music students from Otterbein University and Capital University.
 The music department is housed in Battelle Fine Arts Center.
 Graduates go on to teach music in K-12 schools, perform in professional opera, symphony orchestras, and bands, compose music, and teach privately.

 Theatre and art program

 Professional training is offered in the areas of Acting, Design/Technology, and Musical Theatre with BFA degrees offered in all three programs and a dance concentration in the latter.
-A BA degree in Theatre is also available, which allows students to tailor the major to suit interests in directing, writing, and stage management among others.
-In addition, the department offers a dance minor.
-Otterbein University Theatre and Otterbein Summer Theatre stage nine shows a year.
-Plays range from classical Shakespearean dramas and British comedies to full-scale musicals and experimental works.
-The department also presents an annual dance concert designed by many of the university's choreographers.
-Three galleries show art by students, faculty and guest artists, as well as pieces from Otterbein's permanent collection.
+A BA degree in Theatre is also available, which allows students to tailor the major to suit their interests in directing, writing, and stage management among others.

 Athletics

-The Otterbein Cardinals compete in NCAA Division III, as a member of the Ohio Athletic Conference.
-Otterbein's traditional opponents include: Baldwin Wallace University, Capital University, Heidelberg University, John Carroll University, Marietta College, University of Mount Union, Muskingum University, Ohio Northern University, and Wilmington College.
-They sponsor ten men's and nine women's varsity sports, including:
+The Otterbein athletics teams are named the Cardinals.
+The university competes in NCAA Division III, as a member of the Ohio Athletic Conference.

+Otterbein's traditional opponents include: Baldwin Wallace University, Capital University, Heidelberg University, John Carroll University, Marietta College, University of Mount Union, Muskingum University, Ohio Northern University, Ohio State University, and Wilmington College.